Film d'auteur: Related festivals

 Certain festivals specialize in films d'auteur.
-The Festival international du film francophone de Namur (the FIFF) gives its selection to films d'auteur from the French-speaking world.
-The international festival of film d'auteur of Rabat seeks meanwhile to highlight independent auteurs.
-In addition, the biggest international film festivals like Cannes, Venice, Berlin, Locarno, and San Sebastian do not hide their intention to enhance the value, through their selections, of cinéma d'auteur, cinéma d'art et d'essai, and research film.
+The Festival international du film francophone de Namur (the FIFF) is dedicated to films d'auteur from the French-speaking world.
+For another example, the international festival of film d'auteur of Rabat seeks to highlight independent auteurs.
+In addition, the biggest international film festivals like Cannes, Venice, Berlin, Locarno, and San Sebastian do not hide their intention to enhance the value, through their selections, of cinéma d'auteur, cinéma d'art et d'essai (art house cinema), and cinéma de recherche ("research/exploratory cinema").